UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 To propose a price through Etherscan, use the Write Contract tab in the Optimistic Oracle contract to find proposePrice.
 For reference, [here](https://github.com/UMAprotocol/protocol/tree/master/packages/core/networks) is a list of contract addresses for each network that can be used to find the Optimistic Oracle contract.
 The parameters for proposing a price are:

 - `Requestor`: sender of the initial price request
-- `Identifier`: price identifier to identify the existing request
+- `Identifier`: price identifier to identify the existing request in bytes32 format
 - `timestamp`: timestamp to identify the existing request
 - `ancillaryData`: ancillary data of the price being requested
-- `proposedPrice`: price being proposed
+- `proposedPrice`: price being proposed scaled to 18 decimals

 After a price has been proposed, the same parameters can then be used with the `hasPrice` and `getRequest` functions.
 The `hasPrice` queries whether a request has been resolved.
-If `hasPrice` is equal to true, values will be returned for `expiryPrice` and `expiryPercentLong` in the Read Contract tab for the LSP contract and the `settle` function can be called.
+If `hasPrice` is true, a price is available and the `settle` function can be called on the LSP.
+Once the first `settle` call is executed, the LSP's state will update with the resolved price.
+At this point, the price and its settlement outcome can be read with the `expiryPrice` and `expiryPercentLong` functions.
 The `getRequest` function gets the current data structure containing all information about a price request.

-The `expiryPrice` is the value returned by the Optimistic Oracle for the contract's `expirationTimestamp` which is used by the `financialProductLibrary` to calculate `expiryPercentLong` and determine the redemption rate between long and short tokens. `ExpiryPercentLong` is a number between 0 and 1, where 0 sends all collateral to the short tokens and 1 sends all collateral to the long tokens.
+The `expiryPrice` is the value returned by the Optimistic Oracle for the contract's `expirationTimestamp` which is used by the `financialProductLibrary` to calculate `expiryPercentLong` and determine the redemption rate between long and short tokens. `ExpiryPercentLong` is a number between 0 and 1, where 0 assigns all collateral to the short tokens and 1 assigns all collateral to the long tokens.
 The collateral returned is the sum of the two payouts and both the long and short tokens are burned.
 A simple calculation for how to use these values to predict payouts is shown below.

 ![](/docs/lsp-tokens/CollateralReceivedCalc.png)